zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/secure/composition-analysis/_index.md

 #### Security Policy

-We prioritize findings by their CVSS severities and [SLAs](/handbook/security/product-security/vulnerability-management/sla/), and currently focus on security findings with these severity levels:
+We prioritize findings by their CVSS severities and [SLAs](/handbook/security/product-security/vulnerability-management/sla/).

-- Critical
-- High

-An exception is made for `Container scanning` findings - we focus only on findings with `Critical` severity.

 Please utilize all the time you have set aside.
 If you complete all the ones at Critical and High, please continue to triage - we want to address all findings but we are working in a risk based order.